johnsietsma/TestFlightUnity/README.md

  1. Optionally, upload the example app to TestFlight to test all the features.

 To use the plugin in your Unity project:
- 1. Put all the TestFlight SDK files into your Assets/Plugins/iOS.
+ 1. Put all the TestFlight SDK files into your Assets/Plugins/iOS and Assets/Plugins/Android folders.
- 2. Copy all the files from unity/Assets/Plugins/iOS into the Assets/Plugins/iOS folder in your project.
+ 1. Copy all the files from unity/Assets/Plugins/iOS into the Assets/Plugins/iOS folder in your project.
- 3. Add calls to the TestFlight class in your project.
+ 1. Add calls to the TestFlight class in your project.
 Use unity/Assets/TestFlight/ExampleTestFlight.cs as a guide.
- 4. Run, test and publish your app to TestFlight.
+ 2. Run, test and publish your app to TestFlight.

 # Further Resources
 Check the TestFlight SDK at https://testflightapp.com/sdk/doc/.